This article is part of The Ascender, the Highrise platform for articles and resources.

 • Roles for the client and coach are clearly defined.

-Advantages of bureaucratic coaching
+Advantages of bureaucratic coaching:

-• This personal growth coaching style results in consistency.
+• This coaching style results in consistency.

 • Bureaucratic coaching minimizes risk for the client and coach.